ligato/docs/docs/plugins/infra-plugins.md

-# Infra plugins
+# Infra Plugins

-!!!
-Note
-    The documentation in some cases may refer to the Ligato Infra as Cloud Native - Infra or CN-infra for short.
+This section describes the set of [Ligato infrastructure][cn-infra-githu] plugins.

 ---

 ## Status Check

-The `statuscheck` infra plugin monitors the overall status of a cn-infra based app by collecting and aggregating the status of agents plugins.
-The status is exposed to external clients via [ETCD - datasync][datasync-plugin] and [HTTP][rest-plugin].
+The status check plugin monitors the overall status of a cn-infra based application by collecting and aggregating the status of agent plugins.
+The status is exposed to external clients via [etcd - datasync][datasync-plugin] and [REST][rest-plugin].

-See the `statuscheck API` figure below:

 ![status check][status-check-image]
 <p style="text-align: center; font-weight: bold">StatusCheck API</p>

+**References**

+- [Ligato cn-infra repo][cn-infra-github]
+- [Status check repo folder][status-check-repo-folder]
+- [Status check proto][status-check-proto]
+- [Status check model][status-check-model]

+---

 ### Overall Agent Status

 The overall agent status is aggregated from all plugins' status.
 Conceptually this is a  `logical AND` for each plugin's status.

-The agent's current status can be retrieved from etcd using this key:
+The agent's current status can be retrieved from the etcd data store using this key:
 ```
 /vnf-agent/<agent-label>/check/status`